 The gap between the unemployment rate and a benchmark rate often serves as a guidepost for policymakers assessing the current state of the economy as it relates to the pursuit of both maximum employment and price stability.
-A benchmark rate of unemployment may be invoked to indicate the degree of economic slack and inflationary pressures in the short and medium run or to provide a guide for normal economic activity in the longer run.
+A benchmark rate of unemployment is used when assessing the degree of economic slack and inflationary pressures in the short and medium runs or to provide a guide for normal economic activity in the longer run.
 To this end, policymakers and academics have made use of various measures of unemployment rate benchmarks, under many names.
-The goal of this memo is to offer a taxonomy for unemployment rate benchmarks, facilitating the use of a common set of terms for assessments of economic conditions and deliberations among policymakers.
+The goal of this paper is to offer a taxonomy for unemployment rate benchmarks, facilitating the use of a common set of terms for assessments of economic conditions and deliberations among policymakers.

-We propose two broad categories of unemployment rate benchmarks that could be viewed as consistent with the Committee's policy objectives:
+We propose two broad categories of unemployment rate benchmarks that could be viewed as consistent with the policy objectives of the Federal Open Market Committee (FOMC):

-- 1. A longer-run unemployment rate (LRU): The rate of unemployment that is expected to prevail after the economy has fully adjusted to business cycle shocks. - 2.
-A stable-price unemployment rate (SPU): The rate of unemployment such that there are no upward or downward pressures on price inflation apart from those stemming from underlying inflation or arising from supply shocks.
+- A longer-run unemployment rate (LRU): The rate of unemployment that is expected to prevail after the economy has fully adjusted to business cycle shocks. - 2.
+A stable-price unemployment rate (SPU): The rate of unemployment prevailing when there are no upward or downward pressures on price inflation apart from those stemming from underlying inflation or arising from supply shocks.2